stdtom/ssl_certinfo/README.rst

 .. end-badges

-SSL CertInfo collects information about SSL certificates from a set of hosts.
+SSL CertInfo displays expiration dates and other information for SSL certificates from a set of hosts.

 Features